What has become of our food? – Farm pigs in western Jutland, Denmark. (Photo copyright © by Kaj Halberg)

 The domestic pig is descended from the wild boar (Sus scrofa).
-This wild boar sow and her piglets are enjoying a mud bath at a waterhole in Sariska National Park, Rajasthan, India.
+This wild boar sow and her piglets enjoy a mud bath at a waterhole, Sariska National Park, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 The world population of domestic pigs is around 1 billion, making it as numerous as sheep and goats.

 In the Indian Subcontinent, most domestic pigs still resemble the wild boar quite a lot, but may have a piebald fur.

 This piebald pig in the town of Bundi, Rajasthan, is sharing a gutter with a resting zebu calf.
 This cattle breed is presented on the page Animals as servants of Man: Cattle, banteng and yak.
 (Photo copyright © by Kaj Halberg)

 Sows are loving mothers, nursing their piglets about every hour.
 The gestation period is 112-120 days.